CS2510/Fall2025.Topics/README.md

 ## 🏁Final Code
 - This is the link for [the final code we generated on Day03](https://github.com/CS2510/Fall2025.Day03.GameEngine)
-- You can see two other example games using the same architecture in the [other games Day03 repository](https://github.com/CS2510/Fall2025.Day03.OtherExamples)
+- 🔗You can see two other example games using the same architecture in the [other games Day03 repository](https://github.com/CS2510/Fall2025.Day03.OtherExamples)

+<br/><br/>
+---
+---

 # Day 02, August 27 (Lecture)
 ## 📢Announcements